oshvartz/ContextualAgentRulesHubDotnet/README.md

 AgentRulesHub is an MCP (Model Context Protocol) server designed to manage and provide contextual rules for AI agents.
 It allows agents to dynamically retrieve rules based on various criteria, such as programming language or specific rule identifiers.

+## Motivation

+Managing agent rules effectively can be challenging.
+Sharing rules across different agents or projects often leads to inconsistencies and difficulties in maintaining a centralized rule set.
+Furthermore, AI agents often operate with limited context windows.
+Sending a large, undifferentiated set of rules can consume valuable context space.
+AgentRulesHub aims to address these issues by:

+-   Providing a structured way to organize and access rules.
+-   Enabling agents to retrieve only the rules relevant to their current task, thus minimizing context length and improving efficiency.

 ## Features

 -   **Dynamic Rule Retrieval**: Access rules based on language or ID.